SamiAljamal/Csharp_GroupProject/README.md

 * Clone this repository
 * Import the database and test database:
   * Open SSMS
-  * Select the following buttons from the top nav bar to open the database scripts file: File>Open>File>"Desktop\RepositoryName\Sql Databases\job_board.sql"
-  * Save the job_board.sql file
+  * If you want an empty database, use the job_board.sql file.
+For a database with some sample data, use the job_board_filled.sql file.
+These files can be opened by going to to File menu in SSMS, selecting "Open," selecting "File..." and then navigating to the location where you cloned the repository.
+The database scripts are located in the "Sql Databases" directory.
   * To create the database: click the "!Execute" button on the top nav bar
-  * To create the database another way, type the following into the top of the sql file:
-    * CREATE DATABASE job_board;
-    * GO
   * Refresh SSMS
-  * Repeat the above steps to import the test database
+  * Repeat the above steps to import the test database, called job_board_test.sql.
-* Test the program:
+* Test the program if desired:
   * Type the following command into PowerShell > dnu restore
   * Next type > dnx test
   * All tests should be passing, if not run dnx test again.
 Otherwise, fix the errors before launching the program on the browser.
 * View the web page:
+  * Type the following command into PowerShell > dnu restore
   * Type following command into PowerShell > dnx kestrel
   * Open Chrome and type in the following address: localhost:5004